rdbeach/JsonQuery/README.md

 json.$("planets.earth.north_america.california.los_angeles.zip_codes.my_zip_code").val();

 This is not about trying to fit JSON to Java classes.
 Personally I don't think they're a good fit.
-JSON is dnynamic  and informal, and Java classes are rigid and formal.
+JSON is dynamic  and informal, and Java classes are rigid and formal.

-In my opinioon, its better to put your JSON in dynamic tree structures instead.
+In my opinion, it's better to put your JSON in dynamic tree structures instead.
 If you agree, read on.

 ## Implementaion Notes